Our Position on Catastrophic Risk from AI

 (You may find it helpful to read our Theory of Change too)

-🌍 Why We Take Existential Risk Seriously
+🌍 Why We Take Catastrophic Risk Seriously

 Turing Award and Nobel Prize winners, along with hundreds of respected researchers, have signed public statements warning of the possibility of human extinction from unaligned, autonomous general intelligence.